wan54/ionicDynamicMasterDetail/README.md

 The same templates used for tablets will be reusable on phones.

 Simply add platform ios/android after you get the source and run/emulate.

-On the browser try on on Chrome with device mode turned on.
+On the browser try the demo on Chrome with device mode turned on.

 There are two custom directives: